scholarslab/scholarslab.github.io/collections/_people/leif-frederickson.md

 roles:
 - Graduate Fellow, 2016-2017
 ---
-Leif Frederickson was a Graduate Fellow in Digital Humanities and a PhD student in the history department.
+Leif Frederickson was a Graduate Fellow 2016-2017.